sunrise-php/docs/docs/reference/routing-annotations.md

 ## RequestVariable

-Used to bind a route variable to an operation parameter.
+Used to bind a route variable to an action parameter.

 > By default, the route variable name can be omitted, as the action parameter name will be used.
 If they don't match, you can specify the route variable name using the `name` parameter of the annotation.